What Is a Bank Statement?

 You can usually access recent bank statements online for free.
 However, banks may charge for older statements.
 Keep your account information safe by shredding any bank statements that are no longer needed.

-Organizing and Storing Your Bank Statements
+Tips for Storing and Organizing Your Bank Statements

 To keep track of your financial records and maintain a well-organized system, consider the following tips for storing your bank statements: